Liam Wakefield

-Liam Wakefield (born 9 April 1994) is an English footballer who plays as a right-back for Boston United.
+Liam Wakefield (born 9 April 1994) is an English footballer who plays as a right-back most recently for Boston United.

 Playing career

 Doncaster Rovers

 Born in Doncaster, England, Wakefield was part of the Youth Alliance Cup winning Rovers team in 2012 who won 4–0 over Exeter City at Exeter and signed his first professional contract prior to the tournament.

 Wakefield made his first appearance coming on as a sub in extra time in a first round League Cup game against York City on 11 August 2012 at the Keepmoat Stadium.
 A week later, he went on loan to Bradford Park Avenue.
 After making four league appearances, and one in the FA Cup qualifier against Curzon Ashton, he returned to his parent club in October.
 Whilst he only made 2 cup appearances for Doncaster in 2012–13, Wakefield was seen as a good prospect and given another years contract till the end of the 2013–14 season.
 Wakefiled also reflect his first season at the club as a professional footballer.

 In the 2013–14 season, Wakefield made his first League appearance coming on as sub for Paul Quinn in the 67th minute at Pride Park in a 3–1 defeat to Derby County.
 With Bongani Khumalo being injured and Paul Quinn moving to central defence, Wakefield had his first start, as right-back, in a 0–3 home defeat to Ipswich Town.
 In an FA Cup game against Stevenage on 5 January 2014, he scored his first goal, chipping the keeper in the last minute of extra time as Rovers were defeated 2–3.
 Although the club were relegated back to League One, Wakefield was offered a new contract with the club.

 In the 2014–15 season, Wakefield signed a contract extension for another year, with an option for another year.
 Weeks later on 26 August 2015, Wakefield scored his first goal of the season, in a 2-1 shock win over Watford in the second round of the League Cup.
 At the end of the 2014–15 season, Wakefield went on to make ten appearances and scoring once in all competitions and was offered a new contract.
 However, Wakefield left the club after rejecting a six-month contract offered by the club, as well as, regaining his fitness after he suffered ruptured ankle ligaments which ended his season early.